 - Law, Policy and Politics

 - Social Media

 Standard entry requirements

-- Complete four Open Universities Australia courses at undergraduate level or above
+Complete or partly complete a recognised higher education program at a recognised higher education institution, or Complete at least four Open Universities Australia (OUA) courses at undergraduate level or above

 Students who finish their degree with a credit or higher grade point average (GPA) could be eligible for the one-year Bachelor of Arts (Honours) degree.